sdbeng/git-champs/Readme.md

 So, this is pretty much what you'll do when working on a team if you are the designated member to compare and pull requests (PR).

 This practice helped me a ton a while ago!
 The more you practice, the more you'll feel at home with git and be able to use it in all job / projects.
 I hope you all have fun!
 Can't wait to see your PRs!

+## Tips
+If you get stack, first research the output error and try to follow the proposed solution, sometimes it's just a command or two.
+Also look it up on Google, specifically the Github help.
+Don't stress to much, this is not a homework:)